jimmoffitt/pi-adventures/README.md

 Covers two-way communication, posting messages to the outside world, and listening for messages.

-One use-case that will drive this exploration is using Rapberry Pi 3s with early-warning systems.
+One use-case that will drive this exploration is using Rapberry Pi 3s with early-warning systems, pondering remote sites that collect data.
 Although the power consumption may be an issue with remote, off-the-grid weather stations, in other fuller-power settings, the Pi 3 capabilites are exciting.

 A first goal is to listen for the #iot_test hashtag with a HTTP Twitter stream, and immediately Tweet back to the sender.
 For this exercise I'll focus on consuming a Gnip PowerTrack stream on the Pi, and Tweet with the Public API (of course!).